HenkT28/pands-problem-set/README.md

 NOTE:

-The plots of the functions x, 2x and x2, are displayed in the same graph.
+The plots of the functions x, 2x and x2, are displayed in the same graph, and color coded to make it easier to interpret.

 ## Break down into end to end tests